Davmuz/gqt/README.md

 ```

 The blocks inside the sql files are merged, the blocks with the same namespace
-and name will be overidden following the alphabetical order.
+and name will be overridden following the alphabetical order.

 The sub-directories are used as namespaces and accessed like: